 Paul holds a Master of Environment with a specialisation in climate change from the University of Melbourne and a Bachelor of Business, majoring in finance, from the University of Technology, Sydney (UTS).

 Gemma joined the PRI in April 2015.
-She is responsible for engagements on water and hydraulic fracturing.
+She is responsible for engagements on water and methane.

 Gemma previously worked for the International Council on Mining and Metals (ICMM) in London.
 She worked on water, biodiversity and climate change issues with mining companies to develop and share best practice.